79Stellaa/me/set2/readme.md

 pip install -r .\requirements.txt  # Installs the latest python modules cd ..\me                           # puts you back into your me directory

+Boolean-answer to a logical question(true or false)     such as if 69 < 88:
+                                                                    print("well")
+                                                                elif...:                   (another possible)
+                                                                    print...
+                                                                else:                      (something not true)
+                                                                    ...
-Boolean-answer to a logical question(true or false) String-text, or things to be treated as text("hello world" or "450")
+String-text, or things to be treated as text("hello world" or "450")

 There should be a space before and after assignment operators, arithmetic operators, comparison operators, and logical operators.